ronald3012/react-redux-counter/README.md

-# Counter app width react and redux
+# Counter app with react and redux

 This is a small app made with react and redux.